 Placement Year and Study Abroad Degrees

 Placement year and study abroad students spend year 3 away from campus.
-In your final year, you will return to Lancaster to study and will select optional modules such as those listed above.
+In your final year, you will return to Lancaster to study and will select from the optional modules listed above.

 Teaching and assessment